-With a greater awareness for sustainable practices in the aspect of both human development, technology is among the brightest platform to succeed based on investments for societal development.
-As the world gears up for a new decade with its set of challenges and opportunity, we’ll move forward together – maintaining an inclusive innovation cycle where no man or community is left underserved.
+With greater awareness of sustainable practices in the aspect of both human development, technology is among the brightest platform to succeed based on investments for societal development.
+As the world gears up for a new decade with its set of challenges and opportunities, we’ll move forward together – maintaining an inclusive innovation cycle where no man or community is left underserved.

 This article is published on BitPinas: (Feature) Impact Technologies as Catalysts for Societal and Human Development